AbderrazakBouasker/LearnunderstandactPlatform/documentation/docs/intro.md

 4. **Intelligent recommendation system** to suggest actions based on feedback analysis.

 5. **Decision automation** by integrating LUA with third-party tools (Jira, Trello, Slack, Microsoft Teams) to assign tasks to relevant teams.

+## Architecture & Infrastructure

+The LUA Platform is built using modern containerization and observability technologies:

+- **Docker-based microservices** for scalable deployment
+- **Comprehensive monitoring stack** with Grafana, Loki, Tempo, and Mimir
+- **OpenTelemetry instrumentation** for full observability
+- **Production-ready infrastructure** with security hardening and performance optimization

+For detailed infrastructure information, see the [Infrastructure Documentation](./infrastructure/overview).

+## Getting Started

+1. [Setup](./setup) - Initial platform setup and configuration
+2. [Infrastructure](./infrastructure/overview) - Docker containers and monitoring
+3. [APIs](./apis/user) - API endpoints and integration
+4. [Middleware](./middleware) - Authentication and request handling
+5. [Testing](./tests/unittest) - Testing strategies and implementation